 We will only collect personal information from you by lawful and fair means, without being unreasonably intrusive, such as when you complete a membership application or update form, enrolment form, registration form (for in person or online services) or questionnaire etc. At or before the time we collect personal information from you we will take reasonable steps to inform you why we are collecting that personal information, who else we might disclose that personal information to and what will happen if you do not provide personal information to us.

-Where reasonable and practicable, we will only collect personal information about you, from you.
+- where reasonable and practicable, we will only collect personal information about you, from you; and

-Wherever it is lawful and practicable, we will give you the option of not identifying yourself or not providing personal information when entering transactions with us.
+- wherever it is lawful and practicable, we will give you the option of not identifying yourself or not providing personal information when entering into transactions with us.